 Today, asbestos exposure victims and their advocates lobby politicians to pass laws that ban the toxic mineral.
 Those who have developed mesothelioma from asbestos exposure fight for their lives and fight for their day in court.
 Meanwhile, company executives still claim no wrongdoing.

 The director of purchasing for asbestos manufacturer Bendix Corp. wrote those callous words in 1966.
-He knew the dangers that came with working near asbestos.
-But like many executives during that time, he chose to ignore the warnings.
+He knew the dangers that came from working with or near asbestos.
+But like many executives at that time, he chose to ignore the warnings.

 His quote sums up the industry’s conscious disregard for the lives, health and safety of the American worker.
 Sadly, it’s just a small sampling.
-Baron & Budd’s mesothelioma attorneys have uncovered thousands internal memos, scientific studies and other documents that reveal the industry’s coldhearted attitude about asbestos dangers.
+Over our more than 40 years of handling mesothelioma lawsuits, Baron & Budd’s mesothelioma attorneys have uncovered thousands of internal memos, scientific studies and other documents that reveal the industry’s coldhearted attitude about asbestos dangers.